Stillpoint-Software/hyperbee.json/README.md

 ## JSONPath Consensus

-Hyperbee.Json aims to follow the emerging [JSONPath consensus](https://cburgmer.github.io/json-path-comparison) standard where applicable.
+Hyperbee.Json aims to follow the emerging [JSONPath consensus](https://cburgmer.github.io/json-path-comparison) standard where possible.
 This standardization effort is critical for ensuring consistent behavior across different implementations of JSONPath.
 However, where the consensus is ambiguous or not aligned with our performance and usability goals, we may deviate.
 Our
 goal is always to provide a robust and performant library while keeping an eye on standardization progress.